zerospiel/docs/docs/user-create-service.md

 The `.spec.helm.chartSpec` specifies the name of the Helm chart and where to find it, as well as the version and other important information.
 The `ServiceTemplateChain` shows that this template is also an upgrade path from version 4.10.0.

-If you wanted to deploy this as an application, you would first go ahead and add it to the cluster in which you were working, so if you were to save this YAML to a file called `project-ingress.yaml` you could run this command on the management cluster:
+If you wanted to deploy this as an application, you would first go ahead and add the template to the cluster in which you were working, so if you were to save this YAML to a file called `project-ingress.yaml` you could run this command on the management cluster:

 ```shell
 kubectl apply -f project-ingress.yaml -n tenant42
 ```
 ## Adding a `Service` to a `ClusterDeployment`

-To add the service defined by this template to a cluster, you would simply add it to the `ClusterDeployment` object when you create it, as in:
+To add the service defined by this template to a cluster, you simply add it to the `ClusterDeployment` object when you create it, as in:

 ```yaml